grundprinzip/papertemplate/README.md

      for examples.
   5. `make clean` will remove all the mess that LaTeX made

+## Requirements

+Basically, any Linux / Mac operating system should be fine.
+The basic requirement is Perl for `latexmk` and Ruby for `rdblp`.
+Windows?
+No way.

 ## rDBLP for Reference Management

 DBLP is a command line tool to fetch required bibtex entries directly from the